Floorp-Projects/Floorp/taskcluster/docker/snap-coreXX-build/snap-tests/README.md

 Data URL containing the diff screenshot will be dumped to stdout/stderr when `TEST_DUMP_DIFF` is set in the environment.

+A recording of the desktop can be captured via GNOME Screencast feature by passing `TEST_RECORD_SCREEN=true` in the enviromnent.
+Upon completion of the task it should upload a WebM file.

 Updating reference screenshots
 ==============================
  - `./mach try fuzzy --push-to-lando --full --env TEST_COLLECT_REFERENCE=1 -q "'snap-upstream-test"`